jjdelorme/contoso-university/README.md

 ### Populate database with sample data

- If you are doing this for the first time and the database has not been created,open up nuget package manager console and execute:
+NOTE this is optional and only if you have Visual Studio installed.
+If you are doing this for the first time and the database has not been created, you can use Visual Studio and the nuget package manager console to execute:
  ```
  update-database -Verbose
  ```